 Food allergy is increasing

-Allergies in general are on the increase worldwide and food allergies have also become more common, particularly peanut allergy in preschool children.
-About 60 per cent of allergies appear during the first year of life.
+Allergies are on the increase worldwide and food allergies have also become more common.
+Most allergies appear during the first year of life.
 Cow’s milk allergy is one of the most common in early childhood.
-Most children grow out of it before they start school.
+Most children grow out of cow’s milk allergy before they start school.

 Allergy can be inherited

-Children who have one family member with allergic diseases (including asthma or eczema) have a 20 to 40 per cent higher risk of developing allergy.
-If there are two or more family members with allergic diseases, the risk increases to 50 to 80 per cent.
+Children who have one family member with allergic diseases (including asthma or eczema have a higher risk of developing allergy.

 Most of the time, children with food allergy do not have parents with food allergy.
 However, if a family has one child with food allergy, their brothers and sisters are at a slightly higher risk of having food allergy themselves, although that risk is still relatively low.